-Canyon Diablo, Arizona originated as a railroad town in 1880 when construction was halted until a bridge could be built over the canyon.
-A further delay was caused by financial difficulties and it wasn’t until 1890 that the railroad bridge was completed.
+Canyon Diablo, Arizona, originated as a railroad town in 1880 when construction was halted until a bridge could be built over the canyon.
+Financial difficulties caused a further delay, and it wasn’t until 1890 that the railroad bridge was completed.

-The canyon had earlier been given its name by a soldier named Lieutenant Amiel Whipple in 1853 when it presented such an obstacle to his thirty-fifth parallel survey party.
+The canyon had earlier been given its name by a soldier named Lieutenant Amiel Whipple in 1853 when it presented such an obstacle to his 35th parallel survey party.
 Having to go miles out of their way to get across, he appropriately named it Devil’s Canyon.
-When the town was born, it took the canyon’s name, which ended up being extremely appropriate for the reputation that the town would soon earn.
+When the town was born, it took the canyon’s name, which was highly appropriate for the reputation that the town would soon earn.

 There being no law enforcement in the settlement, it quickly became a wild and lawless place as drifters, gamblers, and outlaws made their way to town.
-With the closest law enforcement being some 100 miles away, the settlement earned a reputation of being meaner than tombstone and Dodge City combined, with many of its “citizens” winding up in the local cemetery.
-The saloons, gambling dens and brothels never closed, running 24 hours a day.
-The town comprised mostly of shacks with two lines of buildings facing each other across the rocky road on the north side of the railroad right-of-way.
-The “street,” aptly referred to as Hell Street, included fourteen saloons, ten gambling houses, four brothels, and two dance halls.
-Wedged between these businesses were a couple of eating counters, a grocery and a dry goods store.
+With the closest law enforcement about 100 miles away, the settlement earned a reputation of being meaner than Tombstone and Dodge City combined, with many of its “citizens” winding up in the local cemetery.
+The saloons, gambling dens, and brothels never closed, running 24 hours daily.
+The town mainly comprised of shacks with two lines of buildings facing each other across the rocky road on the north side of the railroad right-of-way.
+The “street,” aptly called Hell Street, included 14 saloons, ten gambling houses, four brothels, and two dance halls.
+Wedged between these businesses were a couple of eating counters, a grocery, and a dry goods store.

-With a population of nearly 2,000, a regular stage operated between Flagstaff and Canyon Diablo that ended up being the target of many robberies.
+With a population of nearly 2,000, a regular stagecoach operated between Flagstaff and Canyon Diablo, which was the target of many robberies.

 Later when Route 66 came through the area, another town called Two Guns sprouted up just south of Canyon Diablo.
-Catering to the travelers of the Mother Road, Two Guns was simply a few buildings including a gas station and roadhouse.
-Two Guns is also a ghost town that died with the advent of I-40.
+Catering to the travelers of the Mother Road, Two Guns was simply a few buildings, including a gas station and roadhouse.
+Two Guns is also a ghost town that died when I-40 came through.

-Today, several foundations along with the grave of Hermann Wolf can be still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.
+Today, several foundations, along with the grave of Hermann Wolf, can still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.

 Beyond Canyon Diablo, Route 66 continues westward along I-40 to the old Twin Arrows Trading Post.